BRIKEV/express-jsdoc-swagger-docs/docs/zh/combineSchemas.md

 # Combine schemas
-To combine schemas, as you could do in [Swagger](https://swagger.io/docs/specification/data-models/oneof-anyof-allof-not/), to your endpoints with express-jsdoc-swagger, you could add these comments:
+To combine schemas as you could do in [Swagger](https://swagger.io/docs/specification/data-models/oneof-anyof-allof-not/) you could add these comments:

 ```javascript
 /**